Introduction

 text-transform

-Text transform simply changes the case of the given text.
+Text transform changes the case of the given text.
 You can use this, for example, to force your heading tags to be all uppercase, or to capitalize every word.

 text-shadow